merri-ment/lazy-line-painter/README.md

 http://camoconnell.com/

 <h2> Usage </h2>
-The process of implementing this plugin is broken into two parts.<br>
+Implementing this plugin is broken into two parts.<br>
-Preparing your web-friendly SVG data & Configuring lazy-line-painter.js<br>
+Preparing your web-friendly data & Configuring lazy-line-painter.js<br>

-<b>Preparing your SVG data</b><br>
-Go to http://lazylinepainter.info/ for a tutorial on Preparing your SVG data from Illustrator.
+<b>Preparing your SVG data - goto </b><br>

 <b>Configuring lazy-line-painter</b><br>
-A number of options can be edited to your line art before its "painted", these include 'strokeWidth','strokeColor', 'strokeCap', 'strokeJoin', 'onComplete' and 'delay'.
+A number of attributes can be setup before the line art is "painted", these include;
+<pre><code>
+	'strokeWidth'
+	'strokeColor'
+	'strokeCap'
+	'strokeJoin'
+	'onComplete'
+	'delay'
+    'overrideKey'    //
+</code> </pre>
 <br><br>
 To apply these options to your element before <i>painting</i>, <br>
 pass lazylinepainter an object as an argument containing the attritubes you wish to alter;